mr0bbie/incredible-moon-257e6/src/pages/contact.md

 sections:
   - type: hero_section
     title: Partnerships
+    subtitle: >-
-    subtitle: Want to be a part of the fun?
+      Want to be a part of the fun?
+Below are our tiers of partnerships and the discounts they can bring you
     align: center
     padding_top: medium
     padding_bottom: medium